How your operation gets better, on purpose. Across both populations.

 The pattern register

-Solved frictions logged with the change that solved them.
+Solved frictions logged with the change that solved them, across humans and AI.
 Compounding institutional memory.
-The same pattern doesn't get re-solved.
+The same pattern doesn't get re-solved on either side.

 - Quarterly retrospective view